-This lens is getting a little long in the tooth now, but is still one of the only native superzooms for full-frame Canon bodies.
+This lens is getting a little long in the tooth now, having first launched back in 2004, but is still one of the only native superzooms for full-frame Canon bodies.
 It's an unusual design of lens, with a zoom mechanism that operates with a push/pull action that's not unlike a trombone, and it features an ultrasonic motor driving its autofocus, ensuring the focusing action is fast and accurate.
 It's still generally pretty expensive, and much heavier than the Tamron alternative, but does offer some advantages in terms of sharpness throughout its zoom range.

 The best 150-600mm lenses (opens in new tab)